Exchange Act Reports, Schedules, Statements, and Forms

 • Filer status is set by public float, not revenue.
 A high-revenue private equity sponsor's recently-IPO'd portfolio company can land in any tier depending on float.

-Ownership Filings: Schedules 13D and 13G
+How Do Schedules 13D and 13G Report Ownership?

 Any person crossing the 5% beneficial-ownership threshold on a registered equity class files either Schedule 13D (active intent) or Schedule 13G (passive intent).
 The current SEC deadlines are significantly shorter than the old ones.